tomcl/fsharp-transforms/README.md

 *Match lists*.
 The great advantage of `match` on lists is that the first one or several elements can be extracted as separate identifiers, and if this is not possible a suitable alternative thing can be done.
 So `match` combines check for list length and list indexing in away that obeys NEP (no exceptions possible).
 (NEP, RSN).

-*Matching on tuples* (DRY).Matching on tuples can lead to very concise and readable code becaue wildcards can be used where a tuple is not matched.
+*Matching on tuples* (DRY).Matching on tuples can lead to very concise and readable code because wildcards can be used where a tuple is not matched.
 Unlike `when` guards, which break the automatic pattern completion check - because the compiler cannot work out when a `when` guard will allow a pattern to match - tuple matching makes it easy to see if you have left a case out.
 (NEP, RSN)

 *Using wildcards*.
 Use them ( **\_** in patterns) to increase readability.
 If the unmatched part should be named to aid readability use **\_name** which tells the compiler you are not using name.
 (RSN).

 *Using guards*.
 A long `if then elif then ... else then` expression can always be simplified to a `match` on `()` with all patterns wildcards (always match) and a `when` guard for each of the `if` conditions.
 That is perhaps a bit extreme, but often a single `when` guard can allow a complex nested `if` to be coded as a single `match` in a way that is more readable.
 (RSN, LFM).

 *Definitional (including `as`)*.
 Match patterns are powerful because they combine matching with `let` definitions: each pattern identifier is effectively the same as a `let` definition.
 The matched expression can be any expression.
 Sometimes you want to use both the parts of a pattern *and* the whole thing.
-The **as** keyword allows this - warning - it can get ugly if you need brackets to ensure the **as** binds to the cirrect bit of the pattern.
+The **as** keyword allows this - warning - it can get ugly if you need brackets to ensure the **as** binds to the correct bit of the pattern.
 (RSN, DUI).

 *Use discriminated unions* **.** A D.U. has named values - matching on D.U. cases is usually much more readable than matching on booleans.
-There is an overhead in having too many type defintions: but D.U. types can be defined private in a module or submodule in which case they are not visible outside that.
+There is an overhead in having too many type definitions: but D.U. types can be defined private in a module or submodule in which case they are not visible outside that.
 Use two-value D.U.s as substitute for booleans when the type value names add readability and the type is used in multiple places.

 6. **Monadic operations**